TULiberalArts/Global-Studies/pages/undergradaute.md

 ---
+# global predefined variables
+layout: page
+permalink: /undergraduate/
+published: true
+# meta-data variables
 title: Undergraduate
-permalink: /undergraduate/
-layout: page
 keywords: 'Global Studies program, students, international'
 description: >-
-published: true
+# custom variables
 ---
 The College of Liberal Arts’ [bachelors of arts](#ba-in-global-studies) in Global Studies degree lets you specialize in one of three tracks: global security, global economy or global cultures.
 The tracks allow students to identify a specialized program of study that draws from a structured set of requirements and electives, culminating in a research-based and writing-intensive capstone seminar.
 Undergraduate students can also [minor](#minor-in-global-studies) in global studies in all schools and colleges at Temple University.

 ## BA in Global Studies
 We offer a BA in Global Studies with specialization in one of three tracks: **global security**, **global economy** or **global cultures**.
 The tracks allow students to identify a specialized program of study that draws from a structured set of requirements and electives, culminating in a research-based and writing-intensive capstone seminar.

 Learn More About the [BA in Global Studies](http://bulletin.temple.edu/undergraduate/liberal-arts/global-studies/ba-global-studies/)

 ## Minor in Global Studies
 We also offer a minor in Global Studies, available to undergraduate students in all schools and colleges at Temple.